adityamiskin/adityamiskin/README.md

 ## 👨🏻‍💻&nbsp;About Me

-- 💡 &nbsp; I'm a Student at NITK Surathkal (2019-2023), currently working in the field of Web Development and Machine Learning.
+- 💡 &nbsp; I'm a Software Developer, currently working in the field of Data Science and AI.
+I often work on web development as well for my side projects.
-- 🌱 &nbsp;I'm on track to learn more about usage of Machine learning in Web.
+- 🌱 &nbsp;I'm on track to learn more about usage of AI in daily life.
-- 🥅 &nbsp;Goals: Contribute more to Open Source projects
+- 🥅 &nbsp;Goals: Build and deploy my own SaaS product.
-- ✍️ &nbsp;In my free time, I play FPS games, read books and pursue cooking as my hobbies
+- ✍️ &nbsp;In my free time, I do photography, learn guitar and play games.
 - 📫 &nbsp;You can email me at adityamiskin98@gmail.com.
 I'll try to respond as soon as possible!
-- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1FzwS86fOtfUZGkA39AKZWcoyENBSavha/view?usp=drive_link) for more details about Me
+- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1FNhPrthCFp8oFNeC0Ve9pj9fte2GKg1X/view?usp=drive_link) for more details about Me

 ## 🚀&nbsp;My skills